phm87/2019NNtestnet/README.md

 Make a Pull Request with your IP Address added to `iguana/m_notary_testnet` and your public key and name added to `iguana/testnet.json`.

-Make a PR with edits to this repo.

 # How to start the notary

 #### Clone this repo